Content on this page was generated by AI and has not been manually reviewed.

 • Logging and data handling: VPN providers vary in how they handle logs.
 Edge Secure Network is a Microsoft feature tied to Edge usage, so its data handling is bounded by Edge’s privacy framework and Microsoft’s policies.
 If maximum privacy is your goal, you’ll want to review both partners’ policies and practices.

-Real-world numbers and trends you should care about
+Real-world numbers and trends you should care about Best VPN for USA Travelling in 2026

 • VPN adoption has continued to rise as privacy-conscious users seek to protect data on public Wi‑Fi and to access geo-restricted content.
 Industry reports consistently show year-over-year growth in consumer VPN adoption, with millions of users worldwide relying on VPNs for daily privacy protection and secure browsing.